 Many of our alumni have entered medical schools, MA, PhD or employed by global firms such as KPMG and Fidelity Investments.

-Experience the interaction of our online live physics lesson.
-Students are focused and not being distracted or sitting passively We provide both private 1 on 1 tutoring and private credit courses (group classes)
+Get in touch with the best private school tutors in Richmond Hill and experience the interaction of our online live physics lesson.
+Students are focused and not being distracted or sitting passively We provide both one on one academic tutors and private credit courses (group classes)

 QEA offers high school credits that are taught live over Zoom, in a small class settings.
 With high quality lessons and one on one attention, we aim to build a strong foundation for our students to achieve long term success.